kellazo/2DEngine/README.md

   - XML pugi lybrary implemented
   - Config file xml.
   - You can read data from config file andchange the values.

+.
+Version 0.3
+- You can load adn read xml files(config.xml)
+- You can save game state and load state
+- Add ChangeVolume feature.
+Try to cahnge with key + and key - to change volume and save state with key "s".
+Then load the state pressing "l".